Janice Soprano: Biography

-In the episode "Moe n' Joe", Janice is seen as a commanding force in the household, setting boundaries for both Bobby Jr and Bobby Sr. Janice confronts Tony about his disdain for Bobby, and Tony refuses to admit his true feelings on the subject matter: Tony blames Bobby, and Janice- to some extent- for his near-fatal shooting by Junior.
+In the episode "Moe n' Joe", Janice is seen as a commanding force in the household, setting boundaries for both Bobby Jr and Bobby Sr. Janice confronts Tony about his disdain for Bobby, and Tony refuses to admit his true feelings on the subject: Tony blames Bobby—and Janice, to some extent—for his near-fatal shooting by Junior.

-Tony angrily confides to Dr. Melfi that Janice "gets nothing" because she didn't hold the same trauma and scar from their mother as she left home almost immediately after high school.
-Later in the episode, Tony lets go of his hostility and compensates Janice and Bobby by persuading an imprisoned John Sacrimoni to sell them his large house at half price.
+In the show, Tony angrily confides to Dr. Melfi (Lorraine Bracco) that Janice "gets nothing" because she didn't hold the same trauma and scars from their mother since she left home almost immediately after high school.
+Later in the episode, Tony lets go of his hostility and compensates Janice and Bobby by persuading an imprisoned John Sacrimoni (Vincent Curatola) to sell them his house at half price.
 Tony grows closer to Bobby, with Tony entrusting him with more responsibility and Bobby becoming a profitable player for the family in the process.

-Janice and Bobby inherit the late Bobby, Sr.'s cottage in northern New York state, to which they invite Tony and Carmela for Tony's 47th birthday.
+Janice and Bobby inherit the late Bobby, Sr.'s cottage in northern New York state, to which they invite Tony and Carmela (Edie Falco) for Tony's 47th birthday.
 At the party, Janice gives Tony a gift of Soprano family home videos.
 She tells Carmela an anecdote that embarrasses Tony over a heated, drunken game of Monopoly.

 Bobby later loses his temper and punches Tony in the face after Tony makes offensive remarks about Janice, leading to a fight which Bobby wins, much to Tony's chagrin.
 As revenge, Tony orders Bobby, who has never killed anyone, to go to Canada and carry out a contract killing.
-Bobby wins Tony's favor defending Janice's honor, and he is soon elevated into Tony's inner circle, largely displacing Christopher Moltisanti.
+Bobby wins Tony's favor defending Janice's honor, and he is soon elevated into Tony's inner circle, largely displacing Christopher Moltisanti (Michael Imperioli).

-Janice suggests to Tony that he help pay to keep Uncle Junior — whose money has run out — in a private care facility, but Tony refuses and makes it clear Junior is dead to him.
+Janice suggests to Tony that he help pay to keep Uncle Junior—whose money has run out—in a private care facility, but Tony refuses and makes it clear Junior is dead to him.
 Angered by Janice and Bobby's perceived disloyalty, Tony tells her that he is going to exile Bobby from his life, although this is just an empty threat.

-Soon after that conversation, Bobby is murdered by two of Phil Leotardo's hitmen while buying a model train in a hobby store, making Janice a widow.
+Soon after that conversation, Bobby is murdered by the hitmen of Phil Leotardo (Frank Vincent) while buying a model train in a hobby store, making Janice a widow.
 Tony visits her afterward, and after a brief conversation assures her that he is there for her if she needs him.
 Janice desires to continue raising Bobby's children, Bobby III and Sophia with her daughter Domenica, but their grandparents also seek custody.
 Their fate remains unknown, although the two have previously shown contempt for Janice.